anto-christo/gitstarted/README.md

     ![Issues](/screenshots/issues.JPG?raw=true "Issues")<br/><br/>

-**P.S - The website is has not be hosted yet.
+**P.S - The website has not be hosted yet.
 In order to run the website on your localhost, please clone and do the following**
 1. Make sure you have Node.js and MongoDB installed on your system.
 2. Go to the root of the project and run `npm install` in command line to download the project dependencies.
 3. Start your Mongo server.